azaky/simple-irc-grpc/README.md

 	git clone https://github.com/google/protobuf.git

+Or you can grab it from [https://github.com/google/protobuf/releases](https://github.com/google/protobuf/releases).

 After this, internet connection will be required.
 I strongly suggest to use non-proxy connection to download the dependencies, as there will only be few MBs of required data.

 	cd protobuf
+	./autogen.sh
+	./configure
 	make
 	sudo make install

+Along the way, you may see some failing tasks, because you don't have the required tools (`autoreconf` and `libtoolize`).
+You can get it by running `sudo apt-get install autoreconf` and `sudo apt-get install libtoolize`.

-You will find executable `protoc` inside the `src` directory.
+After this, you will find executable `protoc` inside the `src` directory.
 Verify everything works well by executing the following commands:

 	cd src
 	./protoc